rasbot/9_to_5_Smash_It_AI/README.md

 ### Rebuilding Game Environment

-After training a model in a simlified environment, adding elements of 9 to 5 Smash It was done to start building up to the game.
+After training a model in a simplified environment, adding elements of 9 to 5 Smash It was done to start building up to the game.
 The player in the game plays in first person mode so there is no actual game object for the player character.
 The player has a glove on a spring that is used to punch and for sake of being able to see the player character during training and testing, a bot from the game was used for the player character.
 The bot has the glove attached so it can punch.

 The enemies in the game move toward the player and do damage when they make contact with them.
 As a first step the target cube was replaced with a game character as well, and the environment skybox from the game was added as well.